 Not all online schools are the same.
 Instead, online schools differ by courses and flexibility, among other things.
-Most online schools will have the core subjects of mathematics, science, social studies, and language arts and reading while also offering at least a few electives.
+Most online schools have mathematics, science, social studies, language, arts, and kids reading program while also offering at least a few electives.
 Course structure depends on the school but may consist of lecture videos, learning activities, homework assignments, and quizzes and tests.

 Some online schools are flexible and allow students to work at their own pace.
 These schools will typically have open enrollment policies so that students can start taking online courses anytime throughout the year.
 Other online programs will have more strict deadlines and requirements for enrollment.
 When selecting a K-12 online school for your child, you will need to do a lot of research to ensure that you choose a program that is conducive to your child’s needs.

 How to Know If Online School Is Right for Your Child

 Parents decide to enroll their children in online school for a plethora of reasons.
 Often, there is not one sole reason parents decide online is a good option for their child, but rather, many factors that add up to the ultimate verdict.
 Schedule flexibility, religious freedom, and familial closeness are a few examples of why students transfer to online school.
 However, the following are several specific situations that have lead students to move to an online schooling option.

 - Bullying – For many students, safety from bullies is the driving factor that leads them away from the classroom and to online school.
 When children do not have to worry about avoiding bullies, they can focus more on their education.